Dekr0/search-planning/README.md

-This repository contains all four projects required to finish in Search and Planning in Artificial Intelligence (CMPUT 366).
 Each folder contains the source code (located in `src` folder) for each project and analysis on the algorithms implemented per project.

 ## Searching